LI0131/ai-final-project/README.md

 # ai-final-project
 Final Project for CS-315

+To run:
+Open app.py, uncomment the model you wish to evaluate, then run that file.

 Translator.py
 In our translator.py file, we perform all of the data wrangling methods necessary for the data to be fed into each of our models.
 The data is very diverse containing ints, floats, strings, etc. We used the python module pandas throughout this script.
 First, we read the csv (downloaded from kaggle.com) so that we can create a pandas dataframe.
 Next we convert the column names to lowercase, so that each form of entry is uniform.